 I prefer to use the AmazonBasics 3.5mm cables when connecting the Echo Dot to external speakers because they have gold plated plugs which offer excellent conductivity.

 Connecting the Dot to Logitech Computer Speakers

 For my other son we decided to use a spare set of Logitech computer speakers.
 Since these speakers have RCA connectors, this connection would require different cables and plugs.
 To use these speakers with the Echo Dot I purchased Stereo “Y” Adapter Cable along with A/V Couplers.
 These two items are available at stores like Walmart or at Amazon.com.

 I first connected the 3.5mm end of the Y adapter to the Dot; I then attached the two A/V couplers to the other ends and then attached the RCA connector to the coupler.
 What I love about this connection is that there is no audio unit that needs to be switched to “Line in” or “Aux in.”

-All of these connections have been working well, the speakers sound fantastic especially the Sonos Play:5 which is the highest quality speaker of the three.
+All of these connections have been working well, the speakers sound fantastic especially the Sonos Play:5 which is the highest quality speaker of the four.
 This method offers a great way to use existing speakers, save some money and still take advantage of all that Alexa has to offer via the Echo Dot.